0FFMIND/Second-Game-Jam/README.md

 # NO-OTTER-CROSSING
-Unity version is 2020.3.20f1c1, please use this version to cooperation or meet with unwanted BUGs.
+Unity version is 2020.3.20f1c1.
+Please use this version to cooperate or meet with unwanted BUGs.